iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

       :alt: shadow
       :scale: 50%

+Once enough frames are collected, the application will automatically start the calibration procedure, resulting in the estimation of intrinsic camera parameters, which can be split into two sets:

+1. Parameters describing the projective camera geometry (focal length in x and y direction, and principal point offset of the camera, and skew -- which is always 0 here).

+2. Parameters describing the compensation of lens distortion.
+Here, we use the standard model described by 5 scalar parameters k1, ..., k5

-Once, enough frames are collected the application will automatically start the calibration procedure, resulting in the estimation of both intrinsical camera parameters (focal length in x and y direction, and principal point offset of the camera).
-However, it turned out, that the estimation of these parameters is more accurate when using a 3D calibration object, which is why these parameters are estimated and also saved, but not used in the further steps of the processing pipeline.
-By pressing the *save parmeters* button pops up a file dialog, which allows the destimation xml file to be selected.
+However, it turned out, that the estimation of these projective geometry parameters is more accurate when using a 3D calibration object, which is why these parameters are estimated and also saved, but not used in the further steps of the processing pipeline.
+Pressing the *save parmeters* button pops up a file dialog, which allows the destimation xml file to be selected.
 The resulting file looks like this one:

 .. literalinclude:: files/udist.xml
     :language: xml